If You Want to Know More About Forex Trading in Hong Kong, Read our Guide to HKSFC Forex Brokers.

-It is possible to make a claim from the Compensation Fund when you suffer pecuniary losses because of the actions of an HKSFC regulated Forex broker or another regulated financial institution.
+It is possible to make a claim against the Compensation Fund when you suffer pecuniary losses as a result of the actions of a HKSFC-regulated Forex broker, or another regulated financial institution.

-The HKSFC also receives complaints in relation to market misconduct, or if you are dissatisfied with the level of service provided by a regulated institution.
-The HKSFC is authorized to investigate such complaints and issue penalties if necessary.
+The HKSFC also receives complaints in relation to market misconduct, or from clients who are dissatisfied with the level of service provided by a regulated institution.
+The HKSFC is authorised to investigate such complaints and issue penalties if necessary.
 The penalty can take the form of disciplinary action or a prosecution.
-It does not, however, have the power to act as a legal adviser, is unable to get involved in private civil disputes or help you to get your money back.
+The HKSFC does not, however, have the power to act as a legal adviser, and is unable to get involved in private civil disputes or help traders to get their money back.